muuvmuuv/vscode-sundial/README.md

 | Sundial: Disable extension        | Disables extension.                         |
 | Sundial: Pause until next circle  | Pause until next day/night circle.          |

-> Note: Whenever you use one of the first three commands, Sundial will be disabled.
+> Note: Whenever you use one of the first three commands, Sundial will disable its
+> automatic checks.

 ## Settings